donsheehy/metricspaces/README.md

-# model-project
+# metricspaces
-A starter repository for research code projects.
+A Python Package for working with Metric Spaces

 ## Steps to Get Started